This post's overview:

 Our weekend in Bordeaux in February

 I wanted to visit Bordeaux for quite a while, but every single time I wanted to buy the tickets, they were really expensive.
-Luckily, I managed to find a good deal on Skyscanner and bought our return flights for £60 per person (which really cheap, as it’s hard to find good deals on the flights to Bordeaux).
+Luckily, I managed to find a very affordable flight and bought our return flights for £60 per person (which really cheap, as it’s hard to find good deals on the flights to Bordeaux).
 We visited Bordeaux off-season, in February and we were fortunate with the weather, as it was hot and only rained once for 15 minutes on Sunday.
 Weather in Bordeaux in winter could be volatile with a lot of rain and sunny days as well.
 If you’re unlucky, you can come for a week and have a week of rain in Bordeaux in winter, however, end of February, for example, usually sees more sun.

 Our itinerary for a weekend in Bordeaux